romanodev/OpenBTE/docs/source/run.rst

    .. tab:: Command Line

-      For whe command line version we feed OpenBTE directly with the contect of the ``YAML`` file instead of the file itself.
+      For whe command line version we feed OpenBTE directly with the contents of the ``YAML`` file instead of the file itself.
 For example:

       .. code-block:: bash